Tutorial

 In this blog post, we unveil the seamless fusion of Ant Media Server with Amazon CloudFront and S3, igniting a revolution in HLS delivery that transcends boundaries and redefines reliability.
 Welcome to a world where scalability meets certainty, where every stream flows effortlessly, reaching millions with unparalleled ease and precision.
 Buckle up as we unravel the secrets behind Scaling HLS Delivery: CloudFront & S3 for Reliability.

-Storing HLS TS Files on S3 Bucket On Air
+Storing HLS Files on S3 Bucket in Real-time

 Empowering real-time uploads of HLS files to diverse S3-compatible buckets, including AWS S3, OVH Object Storage, Digital Ocean Spaces, and more, Ant Media Server ensures zero data loss during live streams.